Purpose

 Responsibilities

-• Failure to adhere to this policy can result in notification of your computer contact or your supervisor.
+- Failure to adhere to this policy may result in notification to your department administration.
 In case of potential violations of UF policy, the UF Administration may be notified.

 More Information